BEAR Accessibility

 How to request content in an accessible format

-If you need information on the website in a different format like accessible PDF, large print, easy read, audio recording or braille, please email bear-software@contacts.bham.ac.uk.
+If you need information from the website in a different format like accessible PDF, large print, easy read, audio recording or braille, please email bear-software@contacts.bham.ac.uk.

 Reporting accessibility problems with the website

-If you find any problems that are not listed on this page or you think we're not meeting the accessibility requirements, contact us.
+If you find any problems that are not listed on this page or believe we're not meeting accessibility requirements, contact us.

 Enforcement procedure